Lesson 1: Export of Data for FEA#

 ...

-In many cases, the components are indeed simple such that component i=0 for instance is Fx as could be expected, but since this Fx may refer to a local coordinate system of a particular segment, a joint attachment node, or the like, F[i] and M[i] may still have three non-zero values when exported to the AnyFE file.
-This is because the data is tansformed while being exported so that the AnyFE is referring to a single coordinate system for all of the exported data; this system is often (by default) the global coordinate system or it can be a local coordinate system.
+In many cases, the components are indeed simple such that component i=0 for instance is Fx as could be expected.
+However, since this Fx may refer to a local coordinate system of a particular segment, a joint attachment node, or the like, F[i] and M[i] may still have three non-zero values when exported to the AnyFE file.
+This is because the data is transformed while being exported so that the AnyFE refers to a single coordinate system for all of the exported data; this system is often (by default) the global coordinate system, but it can also be a local coordinate system.

-Let us have a look at the following entry which basically gives the joint constraints in the L5-Sacrum joint:
+Let us have a look at the following entry which essentially provides the joint constraints in the L5-Sacrum joint:

 Force[14]: